 One author/translator deserves very special attention for her treatment of the Irish material: Lady Augusta Gregory, who made a bold attempt to put the jigsaw of fragments together into a cohesive, chronological narrative for the first three cycles.
 Certainly, scholarship and attitudes have moved on considerably since Lady Gregory published her translations, and a hundred years later the language is becoming dated.
-However, I still recommend the collection of her work, called Complete Irish Mythology, as the best way to read the Irish myths for the first time.
+However, I still recommend the collection of her work, called Complete Irish Mythology, as a good way to read the Irish myths for the first time.
 After you've done that, you will probably want to find newer and better translations of various stories, or delve into early Irish texts that aren't included by Lady Gregory, but you will have a much better grasp of the big picture.

 The Mabinogion is not that long.
 Even with some notes and all the extra tales it makes a manageable sized book.
 Complete Irish Mythology is heftier (around 550 pages), but not enormous if you think of it as a trilogy in one volume.
 It's helpful to read the four branches of the Mabinogi or Complete Irish Mythology in order the first time, but don't devour them too quickly.
 There is a great deal of action within just a few pages in these stories, and not much exposition.
 Give yourself time to let each little story sink in.
 Give yourself time to ask questions, even though you may have no answers.
 Live with these stories and savour them.
 There are many scholarly interpretations of these tales, but what is your interpretation?
 What are your instincts telling you?
 Take the time to go back over things that don't make sense, or that haunt you.
 Remember that people once grew up hearing these stories regularly, and continued to hear them throughout their lives.
 It is only by living with them, that you will find their true depth.